ArshamEbr/Muxless-GPU-Passthrough/README.md

 A1.
 SHIFT + F10 to open the command prompt while on the first page of installation

 A2.
-Type regedit and press enterA
+Type `regedit` and press enter

 A3.
-Navigate to HKEY_LOCAL_MACHINE\SYSTEM\Setup
+Navigate to `HKEY_LOCAL_MACHINE\SYSTEM\Setup`

 A4.
-Right-click on the setup folder then select New -> Key And Name it "LabConfig" Without the quotation Marks
+Right-click on the setup folder then select New -> Key And Name it `LabConfig`

 A5.
-Inside the LabConfig key, right-click in the right panel and select New -> DWORD (32-bit) value and name it "BypassTPMCheck" then set its value to 1
+Inside the `LabConfig` folder, right-click in the right panel and select New -> DWORD (32-bit) value and name it `BypassTPMCheck` then set its value to `1`

 A6.
-Create another DWORD (32-bit) value named "BypassSecureBootCheck" and set it to 1 too
+Create another DWORD (32-bit) value named `BypassSecureBootCheck` and set it to `1` too

 A7.
 Close the window and continue the installation

-B. We have to load the virtio drivers fisrt:
+B. We have to load the virtio drivers first:

 B1. click on Load Drivers -> virtio.iso you mounted the load them up and voila now it showed up!